stacksjs/pickier/docs/rules/style-max-statements-per-line.md

 - Keep `{ max: 1 }` for readability; increase only if your team prefers compact style in specific files (e.g., config scripts)
 - Pair with the formatter so semicolon normalization is consistent
+- Apply selectively to sources where readability is paramount; relax in generated or compact utility scripts